 Pattern PO’s

-10 Pattern Problems That Drive Knitters 😤 Absolutely Mad 🤬
+10 Pattern Problems That can (unintentionally) Drive your Knitters Mad 🤬 😤

-Knitting is supposed to be relaxing, meditative, and even joyful!
-But nothing yanks us out of our bliss faster than a poorly written pattern.
+Knitting is supposed to be relaxing, meditative, and even joyful, but nothing takes a knitter out of this state faster than a poorly written pattern.

-Whether you're a seasoned knitter or just starting to read patterns, here are the top things that seriously peeve knitters off when it comes to patterns:
+Nobody is saying you’re doing it on purpose, BUT whether you're a seasoned designer or just beginning to dabble in pattern-writing, here are some common things that seriously peeve knitters off when it comes to patterns:

 1. Not Stating When Stitch Counts Change

-Nothing makes us question our sanity faster than getting to the end of a row and realizing the numbers don’t add up.
-If a row/round has increases or decreases, tell us.
+Nothing makes us question our comittment to knitting faster than getting to the end of a row and realizing the numbers don’t add up.
+If a row/round has increases or decreases, let it be known!
 Better yet, give the number of stitches increased or decreased at the end of any section where stitch counts change.

 2. No Total Stitch Count After Rows or Sections